Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Data and Analysis Design

+We constructed a multidisciplinary dataset by combining news stories with metadata of the scientific papers they cover, and then infer demographic attributes of the papers' authors based on their names.
+Our final corpus of news-reported papers was sourced from \textit{Altmetric.com}, which consists of 223,587 news stories from 288 U.S.-based outlets reporting on 100,486 scientific papers, with a total of 276,202 story-paper mention pairs.
+For all these new stories, we have the textual content, the mention date, and the outlet information.

+We adopted a regression model to examine whether the paper's authors are mentioned by name in the news story.
+Because journalists can mention and feature several authors when covering a paper in their news story, we treated each (story, paper, author) triplet as an observation in the regression.
+Since the first author and the last author often contribute most to the work and are recognized as such in science journalism guidelines \cite{blum2006field}, we included them in our analysis by default.
+We also included any additional corresponding author of a paper.
+Thus, for each paper, we focused on authors at the highest ``risk'' of being mentioned in the story including first author, last author, and all authors designated as the corresponding author.
+As a result, there are 524,052 observations in our regression analyses (\sm{Detailed Dataset Description}).

+We additionally obtained papers' metadata from the Microsoft Academic Graph and the Web of Science databases \cite{wang2019review, peng2021neural}, including author name, author rank, corresponding author status, authorship position, affiliation rank and location, number of authors, publication year and venue, and paper's abstract and research topics (see \sm{Detailed Dataset Description}).
+We would like to note that there was a considerable data reduction in our data collection pipeline mainly due to missing content for the news stories and papers, but the data filtering affected different ethnic groups equally based on a chi-square test (\sm{Table S8}).

+To quantify disparities in author mentions, we developed a computational method to identify three types of mentions in terms of author attributions, including name mentions, quotes, and institution mentions (see details in \sm{Check Author Attributions in Science News}).

-We algorithmically inferred the perceived ethnicity from authors' names, which mirrors how a reader might perceive ethnicity based on regularities in where the name originates.
-This choice may introduce bias because algorithmic inference of ethnicity is not perfectly aligned with human perceptions \cite{kozlowski2021avoiding}, a limitation we return to in the discussion.
+We algorithmically inferred the perceived ethnicity and gender from authors' names, which mirrors how a reader might perceive social identities based on regularities in where the name originates.
+This choice may introduce bias because algorithmic inference may not be perfectly aligned with human perceptions \cite{kozlowski2021avoiding}, a limitation we return to in the discussion.

-Our adoption of the perceived ethnicity construct and the operationalization of it via names have three merits: (1) it enables us to measure disparities in the information environment journalists actually face, and is thus more likely to illuminate their decision processes; (2) the construct of perceived ethnicity inferred via names has been widely used for decades in audit studies that use names to signal ethnicity or race to evaluators \cite{bertrand2004emily, gaddis2015discrimination, gaddis2020searching, gaddis2017black}; (3) the literature suggests that self-identified ethnicity and the perceived one are highly correlated, and that humans can and do infer ethnicity from names fairly accurately \cite{gaddis2017black, gaddis2017racial, sweeney2013ssrn, sood2018predicting, sweeney2013discrimination}.